balena-io-experimental/balena-faasd/README.md

 **Limitations**

 * The current version uses a containerized `containerd` daemon.
-A version that uses the engine containerd daemon is in progress
+A version that uses [balena-engine](https://github.com/balena-os/balena-engine) is in progress.
 * Only works on balenaOs Rpi4 64biy, since it requires the `overlayfs` module and we only include it that version